-The degree is designed to provide the knowledge and technical skills in ecological and environmental conservation theory to prepare students desiring to work in the rapidly growing field of environmental monitoring and conservation, or to continue toward a Ph.D. degree.
+The degree is designed to provide the knowledge and technical skills in environmental science that prepares students to work in the rapidly growing field of environmental monitoring and conservation, or to continue toward a Ph.D. degree.
 Students also develop the skills required for employment with environmental assessment/monitoring businesses and state government agencies.
-The department is actively engaged in research projects and has access to a variety of excellent field research sites.
+The program faculty are actively engaged in research projects and have access to a variety of excellent field research sites.
 Research currently is being conducted at local (e.g. Hoffler Creek Nature Preserve), regional (e.g. Great Dismal Swamp National Wildlife Refuge) and national (e.g. Death Valley National Park) sites as well as international locations.
 All courses are taught in the 160,000 square foot Forbes Hall, which contains 70 teaching labs and student research spaces as well as state of the art classrooms.

-The Office of Graduate Studies is located in Trible Library 243 and welcomes inquiries from those interested in the master's programs.
-From the Office of Graduate Studies website cnu.edu/admission/graduate, students may view the Graduate Catalog, apply for admission, or contact the Graduate Program Coordinator of their choice.
-Contact the Office of Graduate Studies at gradstdy@cnu.edu or by calling 757-594-7544 for additional information.
+The Graduate Studies office is located in Trible Library 243 and welcomes inquiries from those interested in the master's programs.
+From the Graduate Studies website cnu.edu/admission/graduate, students may view the Graduate Catalog, apply for admission, or contact the Graduate Program Director of their choice.
+Contact Graduate Studies at gradstudy@cnu.edu or by calling 757-594-8585 for additional information.